 To maintain security, follow the principle of least access.
 Users should start with access to nothing and then be granted access to only specific files and folders useful to them.

-You can also monitor changes in your DAM at an account and asset level using Media Library Audit Logs.
+You can also monitor changes in your DAM at an account and asset level using DAM audit Logs.

 What is stored in the DAM